csilbaugh-1024/digital-design-projects/01-ALU_Trilogy/01.2 - Breadboard/README.md

 This design has the same functionality as the standard 8x1 mux used in this ALU.
 For example, setting each multiplexer's associated select line high passes its left input, so s2s1s0=111 would pass i7.

 ### Bypass Capacitors
 Integrated circuits like the ones used in this project can switch on and off very quickly, and their switching can quickly draw current.
 However, because wires have inductance, the power supply may not be able to supply that current quickly enough.
 The solution to this problem is bypass capacitors, which are meant to supply voltage quickly in switching events like these.
 Each IC should usually get its own bypass capacitor, and it should be wired in parallel to the IC's VCC and GND pins.
 However, the capacitor's legs still have inductance like any other wire.
 So, the bypass capacitor should be placed as close to the IC as physically possible to minimize the distance the current needs to travel and thus minimize the time it takes to be supplied to the switching IC.
+Additionally, engineers should specifically use ceramic capacitors because they can supply voltage for switching ICs much quicker than other kinds of capacitors like electrolytic capacitors can.

 For this project, I chose to follow the datasheets' instructions and use a 0.1-μF "104" ceramic capacitor for each IC.

 ![alt text](Capacitor104.png)